Towards a Better Understanding of (Partial Weighted) MaxSAT Proof Systems: Background

+A \textit{weighted MaxSAT CNF formula} is a multiset of weighted clauses $\F= \{(C_1, w_1), \ldots, (C_p, w_p)\}$.
 If all the clauses are hard, we say that the formula is \textit{hard}.
 If all the clauses are soft, we say that the formula is \textit{soft}.
 Otherwise the formula is \textit{mixed}.
 Unless we explicitly say otherwise, we will assume mixed formulas.
-This definition of MaxSAT including soft and hard clauses is sometimes referred to as Partial Weighted MaxSAT \cite{DBLP:journals/constraints/MorgadoHLPM13} and corresponds to the more general MaxSAT language.
+This definition of MaxSAT including soft and hard clauses is sometimes referred to as Partial Weighted MaxSAT \cite{DBLP:journals/constraints/MorgadoHLPM13} and corresponds to the most general MaxSAT language.